metrorailings/OwlBlog/content/posts/week-13-quick-insights.md

 Saquon isn't that good in pass protection.
 And his vision as a halfback could use a bit more work, it appears.
 Either that or Pat Shurmur needs to let Barkley be the type of runner he wants to be.

 Once again, Green Bay does well on their initial scripted plays, then the offense falters very quickly afterwards.

+Without the pass rush hitting home, the weak Giants secondary is left out to dry.